-Praxis I, Praxis II, & Massachusetts Tests for Education Licensure Tests
+Praxis Core, Praxis II, & Massachusetts Tests for Education Licensure Tests

-All students seeking admission into the Watson College of Education Teacher Education Programs are required to take and pass all three sections of PRAXIS I, unless SAT or ACT scores allow exemption.
-Students must request that PRAXIS I scores be sent to UNCW, even if the test is taken at the UNCW Testing Center.
+All students seeking admission into the Watson College of Education Teacher Education Programs are required to take and pass all three sections of the Praxis Core Academic Skills for Educators (Core) Tests* unless SAT or ACT scores allow exemption.
+Students must request that official scores be sent to UNCW, even if the test is taken at the UNCW Testing Center.

 Read this document completely.
 It is your responsibility to be prepared for the test.